SohelTanbir/SohelTanbir/README.md

 - 🔭 I’m currently working on Web Design and Development
-- 🌱 I’m currently learning Node js/ Express js
+- 🌱 I’m currently learning MERN(MongoDB, Express, React and Node js) Stack Development
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Web Design and Development